prometheus/memcached_exporter/README.md

 using the `--web.config.file` parameter.
 The format of the file is described [in the exporter-toolkit repository](https://github.com/prometheus/exporter-toolkit/blob/master/docs/web-configuration.md).

+To use TLS for connections to memcached, use the `--memcached.tls.*` flags.
+See `memcached_exporter --help` for details.

 [buildstatus]: https://circleci.com/gh/prometheus/memcached_exporter/tree/master.svg?style=shield
 [circleci]: https://circleci.com/gh/prometheus/memcached_exporter
 [hub]: https://hub.docker.com/r/prom/memcached-exporter/